 - How Serious Are You?

 If you’re struggling with debt, I hope my story is an encouragement to you.
-It may take some time, but if you take positive action toward getting out of debt each day, one day you will experience the incredible freedom of being debt-free.
+It may take some time, but each day if you take positive action toward getting out of debt, one day you will experience the incredible freedom of being debt-free.

 One of the greatest gifts we can give our children is to help them grow up with biblical financial perspectives and practices, including those that pertain to borrowing.
 For help with that, pick up a copy of Trusted: Preparing Your Kids for a Lifetime of God-Honoring Money Management.